wilds/angular-schema-form-dynamic-select/README.md

 # Installation and usage

 ASFDS is an add-on to the angular-schema-form.
-To use it (in production), follow these step:
+To use it (in production), follow these steps:

+### Dependencies
 Easiest way is to install is with bower, this will also include dependencies:

 ```bash